swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC.md

 ## Overview

 DocC comes with built-in support for several types of input files.
-You organize these files by placing them in a folder with a `.docc` extension.
-This folder is called a documentation bundle, and can include these file types:
+You group these files by placing them in a folder with a `.docc` extension.
+This folder is called a documentation catalog, and can include these file types:

  - Lightweight markdown files that contain free-form articles or additional symbol documentation, with an `.md` extension.
  - Tutorial files that include dynamic learning content, with a `.tutorial` extension.